f-parrinha/BehaviourModels-for-a-Swarm-Computing-Framework-BabelExamples/README.md

 # BehaviourModels for a Swarm Computing Framework
+(The report is also included in the repository)

 ### Babel Examples

 The prototype projects in this repository were devoleped during the planning for the thesis BehaviourModels for a Swarm Computing Framework.
 There are three prototype projects: Alternating Bit Protocol, Number Set Protocol and Bit Vote Protocol